microservices-architecture-example/homepage/docs/account/account.service.md

 # Account Service

-This is the implementation of the Account service.
-It handles the business logic for managing user accounts.
+This service provides the concrete implementation for the Account API.
+It handles all business logic related to user accounts, including creation, authentication, and data persistence.

-## File Structure

 ```mermaid
 flowchart TD